Search

 californialocos1

 Dave Tourjé was born and raised in the culturally eclectic Northeast L.A. of the 1970s and his upbringing amongst the skaters, gangs, and the area’s tribal friction plays heavily in his work – his presence as an original vertical skater showing through in the attitude and energy of his iconography.
 Also a musician, Tourjé was involved in the important L.A.
 Punk and Post Punk scene of the late ‘70s and early ‘80s.
 As a member of the influential band the Dissidents, he played shows with Camper Van Beethoven, Saccharine Trust and The Minutemen as well as many others.
 Tourjé’s complex, mainly large-scale reverse-paintings on acrylic glass, oscillate between high and low, punk and institutional hegemony and combine elements through many disciplines, having also attended Art Center and UCSB’s College of Creative Studies during the late ‘70s.
 He was the subject of a one-man exhibition covering 15 years of his paintings at the Riverside Art Museum in 2002.
-His work has been featured at the Oceanside Museum of Art, the Orange County Museum of Art, and Laguna Art Museum, as well as numerous galleries since 1985.
+His work has been featured at the Orange County Museum of Art, and Laguna Art Museum, as well as numerous galleries since 1985.

 californialocos3